Saturn91/DescentFromArkovsTowerWiki/img/main/modding/graphics/index.md

 ## Step 3 delete not needed files
 In order to keep your mod small and follow the [good practices](../mod-creation.md#good-practice) we will no delete all unescesairy files from the mod, as we will only update the graphics and nothing else.

 1. identify the images within the "/graphics" folder which you want to change.
-In my case this would be: "MinimalisticRogueLikeSpriteSheet.png" for the enemies.
+In my case this would be: "MinimalisticRogueLikeSpriteSheet.png" for the enemies, "DefaultDungeonTiles.png" for the first level's tiles and the "npc.png" as we want to give vokra a new hat.
 In addition to that we also keep the image "color-palette" which contains all the games original colors.
 2. delete the other images within "/graphics"
 3. Navigate one level up to the working directories root.
 In here delete everything except for the main-config.mod.json (to keep the name of the mod) and the "/graphics" folder.